saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 ### cfn-signal

 - `cfn-signal` is a helper script to signal the status of an AWS CloudFormation stack resource.
-- It is commonly used in conjunction with `UpdatePolicy` in `WaitOnResourceSignals` and `CreationPolicy`
+- It is commonly used in conjunction with `WaitOnResourceSignals` property in `UpdatePolicy` attribute and  `Timeout` property in `CreationPolicy` attribute.
   - `CreationPolicy` - Associate the CreationPolicy attribute with a resource to prevent its status from reaching create complete until AWS CloudFormation receives a specified number of success signals or the timeout period is exceeded
   - You want to make sure the newly deployed instances are healthy first before the old instances are taken down for replacement.
 To solve this, you will need to use the `UpdatePolicy` attribute on CloudFormation and enable the `WaitOnResourceSignals` property.
 - When AWS CloudFormation creates or updates resources with those policies, it suspends work on the stack until the resource receives the requisite number of signals or until the timeout period is exceeded.
 - During the stack creation or update process, `cfn-signal` is typically called from within `user-data` scripts running on EC2 instances to notify AWS CloudFormation about the successful initialization of the instance.
-Tt suspends work on the stack until..
+The works are suspended on the stack until..
   - the resource receives the requisite number of signals (This signals that the instance is ready and healthy to proceed with the stack creation or update process.) or
   - the timeout period is exceeded